Board of Directors

 Stuart Mackenzie | Director at Large

-Stuart is also a co-founder of the Motus Wildlife Tracking System, an international research network that gathers critical data on the movements and behaviors of migratory animals to support their conservation.
-He is excited to continue contributing to the mission and initiatives of the Long Point Biosphere Region.
+Stuart is the Director of Strategic Assets at Birds Canada.
+He is also a co-founder of the Motus Wildlife Tracking System, an international research network that gathers critical data on the movements and behaviors of migratory animals to support their conservation.

 Scroll to Top